Azure/azure-sdk-for-net/sdk/playwrighttesting/Azure.Developer.MicrosoftPlaywrightTesting.NUnit/samples/manually-connecting-to-browsers/README.md

 ### Setup Microsoft Playwright Testing

-1. Create a file `PlaywrightServiceSetup.cs` in the root directory with the below content
+1. Create a file `PlaywrightServiceSetup.cs` in the root directory with the following

     ```c#
     using Azure.Developer.MicrosoftPlaywrightTesting.NUnit;